|

 all heard the saying, "You are what you eat!"
 This is

-just as true for your four-legged family members.
+just as true for your four-legged family members, as well.
 Puppies and

 adult dogs need to eat the right foods to stay healthy and alert.